Plative Taps Agentforce in Slack for 50% Faster Prep, 50% More Upsells

 For Plative, trust was non-negotiable.
 They and their clients needed a system that respected user roles, protected sensitive data, and could scale securely.
 They chose Agentforce and Slack not just for the AI capabilities, but for the power of the platform.

-The context-awareness is critical: Slack and Agentforce enforce built-in access controls, preventing agents from surfacing data users aren’t authorised to see.
+The context-awareness is critical: Slack and Agentforce enforce built-in access controls, preventing agents from surfacing data users aren’t authorized to see.

-‘A rep or PM can ask a Slack agent for an account subscription or status report, and the agent does it securely without leaving Slack.’
+“A rep or PM can ask a Slack agent for an account plan or status report, and the agent does it securely without leaving Slack.”

 AI built by the people who use it